jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # NamedGroup Addition for Classic McEliece

-The values for Classic McEliece are added below in the NamedGroup struct that originates from [RFC8446]:
+The values for Classic McEliece algorithms are added below in the NamedGroup struct that originates from [RFC8446]:

 <figure><artwork>